 What You Can Do to Celebrate Pocky Day

 Glico may celebrate its own holiday by throwing marketing at you, but you should decide how to celebrate it yourself.
-Here's a few ways you can celebrate along with Japan.
+Here are a few ways you can celebrate along with Japan.

 1. Eat Pocky